SmartMaaS-Services/vbb-rest-2-ngsi/README.md

 There is a configuration file `.env` containing environment variables used by the Node.js script.
 Some of the variables values have to be modified prior to initial startup, as the script uses those variables for connection management and data processing.<br>

-A list with a summary of currently supported variables will follow...
+A list with a summary of currently supported variables will follow.
+In the meantime please check the content of the `.env` file.

 ## Starting Docker containers ##